isc-projects/stork/doc/install.rst

      isDefault: true
      editable: false

-Also, the Grafana dashboard files can be copied to `/var/lib/grafana/dashboards/` (again, this may vary depending on the installation).
+The Grafana dashboard files can also be copied to ``/var/lib/grafana/dashboards/`` (again, the exact location may vary depending on the installation).

 Example dashboards with some live data can be seen in the `Stork screenshots gallery
 <https://gitlab.isc.org/isc-projects/stork/-/wikis/Screenshots#grafana>`_ .

-Subnet identification
+Subnet Identification
 ---------------------

-Kea CA shares subnet statistics labeled with the internal Kea IDs.
+The Kea Control Agent shares subnet statistics labeled with the internal Kea IDs.
 The Prometheus/Grafana subnet labels depend on the installed Kea hooks.
 By default, the internal, numeric Kea IDs are used.
-But if the `subnet_cmds` hook is installed then the numeric IDs are resolved to subnet prefixes.
+However, if the ``subnet_cmds`` hook is installed, then the numeric IDs are resolved to subnet prefixes.
-It causes that the Grafana dashboard looks more human-friendly and descriptive.
+This makes the Grafana dashboard more human-friendly and descriptive.

 Alerting in Grafana
 -------------------

-Grafana provides an alternative alerting mechanism that can also be used with Stork.
-It offers multiple options and the user is encouraged to see the `Grafana page on alerting
+Grafana offers multiple alerting mechanism options that can be used with Stork; users are encouraged to see the `Grafana page on alerting
 <https://grafana.com/docs/grafana/latest/alerting/?pg=docs>`_.

-The list of notification channels (i.e. the delivery mechanisms) looks flexible, as it supports email, webhook, Prometheus' Alertmanager, PagerDuty, Slack, Telegram, Discord, Google Hangouts, Kafka REST Proxy, Microsoft Teams, OpsGenie, Pushover and more.
-Existing dashboards provided by Stork can be modified or new dashboards can be created.
-Grafana requires first a notification channel to be configured (Alerting -> Notifications Channel menu).
+The list of notification channels (i.e. the delivery mechanisms) is extensive, as it supports email, webhook, Prometheus' Alertmanager, PagerDuty, Slack, Telegram, Discord, Google Hangouts, Kafka REST Proxy, Microsoft Teams, Opsgenie, Pushover, and more.
+Existing dashboards provided by Stork can be modified and new dashboards can be created.
+Grafana first requires a notification channel to be configured (Alerting -> Notifications Channel menu).
 Once configured, existing panels can be edited with alert rules.
 One caveat is that most panels in the Stork dashboards use template variables, which are not supported in alerting.
 This `stackoverflow thread
 <https://stackoverflow.com/questions/51053893/grafana-template-variables-are-not-supported-in-alert-queries>`_
 discusses several ways to overcome this limitation.

-Compared to Prometheus alerting, Grafana alerting seems to be a bit more user friendly as the alerts are set using web interface, with flexible approach that allows custom notification message (possibly with some instructions what to do when receiving such alert), how to treat situations where received data is null or there is a timeout etc.
+Compared to Prometheus alerting, Grafana alerting is a bit more user-friendly.
+The alerts are set using a web interface, with a flexible approach that allows custom notification messages, such as instructions on what to do when receiving an alert, information on how to treat situations where received data is null or there is a timeout, etc.

 The defined alerts are considered an integral part of a dashboard.
-This may be a factor in a deployment configuration, e.g. the dashboard could be tweaked to specific needs and then deployed to multiple sites.
+This may be a factor in a deployment configuration, e.g. the dashboard can be tweaked to specific needs and then deployed to multiple sites.